 The Department of Anatomy has compiled a list of the questions asked most frequently by prospective students.
 These questions include information about admissions and academics.
 If you have any further questions, please don't hesitate to contact us!

-Yes, we welcome international applicants; many have successfully graduated from our program.
+Yes, we welcome international student applicants!
+Many students have successfully graduated from our program.

 A pre-med science background is highly recommended, but no specific coursework is required.

 We highly encourage all applicants to submit their applications as soon as they are complete, even if they have not yet visited campus.
 We welcome all prospective students to reach out at any time if they have already planned a visit to CWRU or if they are interested in visiting.
 Reaching out to us ahead of time will also give us the chance to arrange for you to meet faculty and students, see the anatomy classrooms and facilities, and possibly even sit in on a class.

 No, we do not require a deposit when accepting an offer of admission.